bitcoin/bitcoin/contrib/builder-keys/README.md

 ```

 Add your key to the list if you provided Guix attestations for two major or
-minor releases of Bitcoin Core.
+minor releases of BritanniaCoin Core.